ddavis-4/PersonalSite/log.md

 - __I have been asking Github copilot for help instead of reading__

-Shame on me, or whatever. ill ready tmr.
+Shame on me, or whatever. ill read tmr.

+#### 03:06:54 AM
+I am back I aliased all my git commands, and this is a test I need to go to sleep after this.